 This post includes affiliate links.
 If you make a purchase through one of these links, I may earn a small commission at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 See disclaimer.

 PRO TIP: If you have flexible travel dates you need to check out Going (formerly Scott’s Cheap Flights).
 You get amazing flight deals sent straight to your inbox with instructions on how to book directly with the airlines.
 Check out Going here.
 Going is my favorite way to find great travel deals.

 Colonial Williamsburg offers several ticketing options, which you can review on their website.

-If you only want to see Colonial Williamsburg, I’d suggest going for the multi-day ticket since it’s only $10 more than the 1-day ticket and includes admission for three consecutive days.
+If you only want to see Colonial Williamsburg, I’d suggest going for the multi-day ticket since it’s only a little more than the 1-day ticket and includes admission for three consecutive days.

 But if you’re in the area anyway, I do highly recommend taking the time to visit Jamestown and Yorktown as well as Colonial Williamsburg.

 Seeing all of the Historic Triangle sites together helps to paint a more complete picture of early American history in this area.

 Follow this itinerary if you have only one day at Colonial Williamsburg.